klean2050/papilledema/README.md

 </div>

+Implementation of USC-CHLA project.
+Experimental config can be found at ```src/utils/util.py```.
-Implementation Code for the USC-CHLA project.
-One can train and test a model by running
+One can train and test a model by running the following command.
 ```
 python main.py
 ```